vecuenca/assignments/README.md

 ﻿# scotia-assignment
 ## Il Fornello Ristorante
-To launch the page, navigate to ./ristorante and use the command `ng-serve --open`
+To launch the page, navigate to ./ristorante and run the command `ng-serve --open`